Construction Solutions work hazards, and options for making work safer

 Sanding blocks designed with ergonomic handles or grips make it easier to hold sandpaper securely while performing detail work on a variety of surfaces.
 Grasping sandpaper without blocks can be difficult and require the worker to exert greater force.
 Also, grasping sandpaper alone can lead to awkward hand and wrist positions.

-Ergonomic hand sand blocks come in many shapes and sizes.
+Ergonomic hand sand blocks, like the zip sander, come in many shapes and sizes.
 Sandpaper is attached to the block or handle, and the user is able to comfortably grip to smooth a variety of surfaces.

 Risks Addressed: